 The North American region made impressive strides in 2018.
 North American hiring exceeded internal goals and helped the Pontoon RPO program meet the global SLA of 30% shortlisted for the year.
 Not only did Pontoon cast a wider net for more gender diverse applicants, but the quality remained throughout the entire hiring funnel – resulting in 28.5% females accepting offers.

 While much progress has been made in 2018, the global workforce is only 23% female and will need to continue to grow aggressively to meet the 2020 goal of 30% female.
-The Pontoon Diversity team’s road map is full of new ideas that will be implemented in 2019 to continue the progression.

 Having a team dedicated solely to diversity shows our client that we are excited by and fully committed to this important objective.